-The population in Texas is expected to increase 73 percent between 2020 and 2070, from 29.5 million to 51 million people (Figure ES.2).
+The population in Texas is expected to increase 73 percent between 2020 and 2070, from 29.5 million1 1 Planning numbers presented throughout this plan have been rounded. to 51 million people (Figure ES.2).
 Growth rates vary considerably throughout the state.
 For example, 30 counties are projected to at least double their population by 2070; the rest are expected to remain the same, decline, or grow only slightly.
 Over half of all the statewide population growth between 2020 and 2070 is expected to occur within Regions C (which includes the Dallas-Fort Worth metropolitan area) and H (which includes the Houston metropolitan area).